 - IPX8 – Protects when immersed in water over 3 feet

-Whether sitting on our necks or tucked away in pocket, our headphones are constantly exposed to unfavorable elements from sweat to debris.
-Which makes choosing the right one more a matter of your lifestyle.
-In shopping for one, you can’t go wrong with an IPX4-rated headphone.
-Phiaton is setting the standard for water and sweat-resistant protection, doing so without compromising sound or style as precedent in their BT 120 NC and BT 700 earphones.
+Whether resting on our necks or tucked away in our pockets, our earphones are constantly exposed to unfavorable elements such as sweat and debris.
+This makes choosing the right pair of earphones more a matter of your lifestyle.
+In shopping for a pair, you can’t go wrong with an IPX4-rated earphone.
+Phiaton is setting the standard for water and sweat-resistant protection without compromising sound or style as precedent in their BOLT BT 700 and BT 120 NC earphones.

 Referred to as the “best name in Bluetooth buds,” by Digital Trends, Phiaton’s garnered acclaim for its wireless selections, though the brand’s currently making waves with its water-resistant earbud models.
-The BT 100 NC and BT 120 NC not only meet IPX4 standards with testing and certification, but also stay true to Phiaton’s premium sound signature and outdoor performance with notable features.
+The BOLT BT 700 and BT 120 NC not only meet IPX4 standards with testing and certification, but also stay true to Phiaton’s premium sound signature and outdoor performance with notable features.

-Those seeking something more traditional can rely on the BT 110 to provide them a similar listening experience through a more minimalist, compact and portable form factor.
-Whichever the preference, both headphones live up to the brand’s pedigree for top-notch sound output, convenient controls, and most importantly, IPX4 water-resistant protection to tame body perspiration and wet elements from destroying your musical vibe.
+Those seeking a true wireless alternative to the BT 120 NC can rely on the BOLT BT 700 to provide them with a similar listening experience through a more compact and portable form factor.
+Whichever the preference, both earphones live up to the brand’s pedigree for top-notch sound output, convenient controls, and most importantly, IPX4 water-resistant protection to tame body perspiration and wet elements from destroying your musical vibe.